top of page

 Cody, NE

-About The Ranch
+The Ranch

 WELLNITZ RANCH

-The Wellnitz ranch is a family-owned and operated, cow/calf operation located 30 miles southwest of Nenzal, in Cherry County Nebraska.
+The Wellnitz ranch is a family-owned and operated, cow/calf operation located 30 miles southwest of Nenzal, in Cherry County, Nebraska.
 The ranch, located near the Samual R. McKelvie National Forest and the Merritt Reservoir, is an area rich in community, ranch history, wildlife, and sandhills beauty.
 The ranch consists of 15,000 acres of soft sandhills, sub-irrigated meadows, four center pivots, and includes 3600 acres of leased forest ground.

 The Mentors